collectd/collectd.github.io/documentation/manpages/collectd.conf.md

       RegexFilter "regex"
     </Plugin>

 rsyslog should be configured such that it sends data to the IP and port you include in the plugin configuration.
 For example, given the configuration above, something like this would be set in /etc/rsyslog.conf:

     if $programname != 'collectd' then
     *.* @192.168.0.2:6666

 This plugin is designed to consume JSON rsyslog data, so a more complete rsyslog configuration would look like so (where we define a JSON template and use it when sending data to our IP and port):

-      $template ls_json,"{%timestamp:::date-rfc3339,jsonf:@timestamp%, \
+    $template ls_json,"{ %timestamp:::date-rfc3339,jsonf:@timestamp%, \
     %source:::jsonf:@source_host%,\"@source\":\"syslog://%fromhost-ip:::json%\", \
     \"@message\":\"%timestamp% %app-name%:%msg:::json%\",\"@fields\": \
-      {%syslogfacility-text:::jsonf:facility%,%syslogseverity:::jsonf:severity-num%, \
+    { %syslogfacility-text:::jsonf:facility%,%syslogseverity:::jsonf:severity-num%, \
     %syslogseverity-text:::jsonf:severity%,%programname:::jsonf:program%, \
     %procid:::jsonf:processid%}}"

     if $programname != 'collectd' then
     *.* @192.168.0.2:6666;ls_json

-    Please note that these rsyslog.conf examples are *not* complete, as rsyslog requires more than these options in the configuration file.
+Please note that these rsyslog.conf examples are \*not\* complete, as rsyslog requires more than these options in the configuration file.
 These examples are meant to demonstration the proper remote logging and JSON format syntax.

 **Options:**